#!/usr/bin/env bash set -euo pipefail

 The first statement is a Mac, GNU/Linux, and BSD portable way of finding the location of the bash interpreter.
 The second statement combines

 - “set -e” which ensures that your script stops on first command failure.
-By default, when a command fails, bash executes the next command.
+By default, when a command fails, BASH executes the next command.
 Looking at the logs, you might feel that the script executed successfully while some commands might have failed.
+Caveat: Be careful about applying it to existing scripts.

 - “set -o pipefail” which ensures that if any command in a set of piped commands failed, the overall exit status is the status of the failed command.
 Otherwise, the exit status is the status of the last command.